 The basics of any type of e liquid vaporizer however are simple.
 The most common way is for a cotton substance to be saturated an e liquid (held in a reservoir, or cartridge) and warmed by a heating element (triggered either by inhaling or pressing a button).
 When that process takes place, the user inhales compounds of the e liquid in a vaporized form.
 The most important ingredient of this vapor process is polypropylene glycol.

 With that being said, there are vaporizers that allow for a tremendous amount of user control.
 Those settings include but are not limited to temperature, ohm, voltage and wattage to tune the user’s experience and desired vapor output.

-What's the cost of vaping?
+What’s the cost of vaping for consumers?